How do I know if I'm eligible to carshare with Modo?

 Step 5 Call Modo and we'll walk you through the next steps.

 We believe in providing a genuine carsharing experience.
 Our rates include routine, scheduled cleaning of all our cars.
 This does mean, however, that sometimes you may arrive at a car and find that it's not in perfect condition.

-If you ever clean a Modo car - even if the mess was created during your booking - submit your cleaning expenses and we will reimburse you.
-In addition to the reimbursement, Modo will also provide you with a $5 cleaning credit for a full cleaning inside the vehicle (vacuuming seats and floor mats, wiping down dash and console, etc.)
+If you ever clean a Modo car - even if the mess was created during your booking - email a receipt for your cleaning expenses to info(at)modo.coop and we'll reimburse you.
+In addition to the reimbursement, we'll also give you one free hour of driving (two if you're a Co-op member).

 Are there eco-friendly carwashes in Metro Vancouver?